 The Avista provides visitors with a relaxed resort setting that's just a short walk away from the uniqueness of downtown North Myrtle Beach.
 Located in the heart of historic Ocean Drive district, this recently renovated resort treats guests to excellent accommodations and amenities without leaving the property.
 But its a short stroll the saw-dust dance floors of the beach bars where the shag was born in the 1960s and is still popular to this day.
-Seafood restaurants and shops also line the area, but guests will be tempted to spend their time at the Avista.
-The on-site Spanish Galleon is a popular shag dance club.
+Seafood restaurants, shops, bars and other attractions surround the area around the resort, but guests will be tempted to spend their time at the Avista.

 6 Embassy Suites Myrtle Beach at Kingston Plantation

 Get ready for one of the best Myrtle Beach vacation experiences imaginable at Kingston Plantation, a 145-acre oceanfront resort nestled between Myrtle Beach and North Myrtle Beach.
 Kingston Plantation offers a variety of deluxe accommodations to meet your party's needs and features all the amenities one would expect from a major resort.
 Restaurant Row and several major attractions are only a short distance away but you will find everything you need to survive and thrive on the property.
-Guests are only a short golf cart ride to Arcadian Shores Golf Club, which offers special rates to patrons from Kingston Plantation.
+However, for guests interested in getting out and about, there are plenty of shopping, dining and entertainment options only a short distance from the resort.

 5 Island Vista